Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 The mechanism that enables [=period=] splitting in the middle of a segment is the following:

-* a segment that overlaps a period boundary exists in both periods.
+* a [=media segment=] that overlaps a [=period=] boundary exists in both [=periods=].
-* representations that are split are signaled in the MPD as period continuous.
+* [=representations=] that are split are signaled in the MPD as [=period-connected=].
-* a representation that is period-continuous with a representation in a previous period is marked with the period continuity descriptor.
+* a representation that is [=period-connected=] with a representation in a previous period [[#timing-connectivity|is marked with the period connectivity descriptor]].
-* clients are expected to deduplicate boundary-overlapping segments for representations on which period continuity is signaled, if necessary for seamless playback (implementation-specific).
+* clients are expected to deduplicate boundary-overlapping [=media segments=] for [=representations=] on which [[#timing-connectivity|period connectivity]] is signaled, if necessary for seamless playback (implementation-specific).
-* clients are expected to present only the samples that are within the bounds of the current period (may be limited by client platform capabilities).
+* clients are expected to present only the samples that are within the bounds of the current [=period=] (may be limited by client platform capabilities).

 After splitting the example presentation, we arrive at the following structure.

 <figure>
 	<img src="Images/Timing/SplitInTwoPeriods - After.png" />
 	<figcaption>Presentation with two periods, after splitting.
-Audio segment 3 and video segment 3 are shared by both periods, with the continuity signaling indicating that continuous playback with de-duplicating behavior is expected from clients.</figcaption>
+Audio segment 3 and video segment 3 are shared by both periods, with the connectivity signaling indicating that seamless playback with de-duplicating behavior is expected from clients.</figcaption>
 </figure>

 If [=indexed addressing=] is used, both periods will reference all segments as both periods will use the same unmodified index segment.
 Clients are expected to ignore [=media segments=] that fall outside the [=period=] bounds.

 Other [=periods=] (e.g. ads) may be inserted between the two [=periods=] resulting from the split.
 This does not affect the addressing and timing of the two [=periods=].

+# Placeholder chapter # {#placeholder-for-temporary-terms}

+This chapter contains a set of terms that will exist in the IOP document but that do not exist in it yet.
+By defining these terms here, we enable references to be already inserted in existing text, simplifying the editing process.

+* <dfn>adaptation set</dfn>
+* <dfn>initialization segment</dfn>